AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

     - cp ../Telegram/Telegram ./usr/bin/telegram-desktop

-In the :code:`ingredients` section, an archive is downloaded and unpacked.
-Then, in the :code:`script` section, the main executable is copied into place inside the AppDir.
+In the ``ingredients`` section, an archive is downloaded and unpacked.
+Then, in the ``script`` section, the main executable is copied into place inside the AppDir.

 The script section needs to copy icon and `.desktop` file in place
 ##################################################################

-Since an AppImage may contain more than one executable binary (e.g. helper binaries launched by the main executable) and also may contain multiple :code:`.desktop` files, a clear entry point into the AppImage is required.
-For this reason, there is the convention that there should be exactly one :code:`$ID.desktop` file and corresponding icon file in the top-level directory of the AppDir.
+Since an AppImage may contain more than one executable binary (e.g. helper binaries launched by the main executable) and also may contain multiple ``.desktop`` files, a clear entry point into the AppImage is required.
+For this reason, there is the convention that there should be exactly one ``$ID.desktop`` file and corresponding icon file in the top-level directory of the AppDir.

-The script running the :code:`.yml` file tries to do this automatically, which works if the name of the application specified in the :code:`app:` key matches the name of the :code:`$ID.desktop` file and the corresponding icon file.
-For example, if :code:`app: myapp` is set, and there is :code:`usr/bin/myapp`, :code:`usr/share/applications/myapp.desktop`, and :code:`usr/share/icons/*/myapp.png`, then the :code:`myapp.desktop` and :code:`myapp.png` files are automatically copied into the top-level directory of the AppDir.
+The script running the ``.yml`` file tries to do this automatically, which works if the name of the application specified in the ``app:`` key matches the name of the ``$ID.desktop`` file and the corresponding icon file.
+For example, if ``app: myapp` is set, and there is ``usr/bin/myapp``, ``usr/share/applications/myapp.desktop``, and ``usr/share/icons/*/myapp.png``, then the ``myapp.desktop`` and ``myapp.png`` files are automatically copied into the top-level directory of the AppDir.
 Unfortunately, many packages are  in their naming.
-In that case, the shell commands contained in the :code:`script` section must copy exactly one :code:`$ID.desktop` file and the corresponding icon file into the top-level directory of the AppDir.
+In that case, the shell commands contained in the ``script`` section must copy exactly one ``$ID.desktop`` file and the corresponding icon file into the top-level directory of the AppDir.
 The following example illustrates this:

 .. code-block:: yaml